 R1.23.
 Page 9: I don't understand Figure 5.
 Why is there a call to Foo.bar (even though in Figure 1 there is no edge from Bar.foo to Foo.bar)?
 What is "looptimes" - in Figure 1, the bound is called "loopCount"?

-This is the result of the String constructor of InvalidActivityException in java i.e. throw new InvalidActivityException("loopTimes");
+In Figure 1, the entry point of the program contains edges toward Foo.Bar and Bar.Foo.

+The Java language provides the InvalidActivityException class which is a specialization of the Exception class.
+The Exception class have a String constructor that allows developers to define a comment to be displayed of the exception is thrown.
+In Figure 5, a statement throw new InvalidActivityException("loopTimes"); will have been inserted after a if(loopCount > 2).

 [Wahab] Mathieu, can you explain more?